isomerpages/moe-newtownpri/_spotlight/Achievements.md

 <p></p>
 <h4>Resilience Award</h4>
 <p>The New Town Resilience Award is awarded annually to a Primary 6 student
-who has demonstrated great resilience in overcoming adversities and challenges.</p>
+who has demonstrated great resilience in overcoming adversities and challenges during his/her time in school.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>